melvyniandrag/Linux_Lecture_Notes/Week13/Readme.md

 * quantum computers and microsoft visit

 ## Hash vulnerabilities
 We've talked about hashes several times in this class, and used md5sum and maybe discussed sha hashes, sha1 and sha256.
 I'd be remiss to not mention a hash vulnerability found in git a few years ago.
-What's the purpose of a hash
+What's the purpose of a hash?
+As we've seen, when you download software  - here's an example, the dragonfly bsd Operating System  https://www.dragonflybsd.org/download/ [ open link and show class ] - the software provider gives you some md5sum values to verify that the data is good.
+The idea is that you feed data into a hash algorithm and out comes some uniquely identifying information.
+But md5sum is only 128 bits!
+That means that there are only 2^128 different outputs possible!

+1. [128 zeros]
+2. 1 [127 zeros]
+3. 11 [126 zeros]
+4. 01 [126 zeros ]
+5. etc.

+But there is more than 2^128 possible inputs to the algorithm.
+So there WILL be a hash collision.
+FOrtunately, the collision is so unlikely that we accept the risk.
+A genious hacker would provide an operating system image that contained malware, but generated the same hash, and thus you would

+> Idea: Get source code for an operating system and write a virus.
+Then put that virus in various points of the code one by one. ( probably you want to write some software to automate this ).
+Compile the operating system and check the hash each time.
+When you get an image with the same hash, that contains your evil code, then you find a way to distribute the code in place of the original image and infect people.
+This would be a great little research project for someone here.
+As a baseline, how long does it take to loop from 1 to 2**128?

+> Question about the last idea - whats an integer datatype that contains 128 bits?
+128bits = 16 bytes, so there is none.

+SEE_LOOP_TEST_CODE_NOW

 SHAttered reference: https://github.blog/2017-03-20-sha-1-collision-detection-on-github-com/